Ph.D. University of Notre Dame

 “Hylomorphism: Emergent Properties without Emergentism.”
 In Biology and Subjectivity: Philosophical Contributions to Non-Reductive Neuroscience, Miguel Garcia-Valdecasas and Nathaniel Barrett, eds.
 (Springer, forthcoming).

 “Rules and Virtues.”
-In Dialogue and Disquiet: Interdisciplinary Perspectives on Krzysztof Kieślowski’s Decalogue, Eva Badowska and Francesca Parmeggiani, eds.
+In Of Elephants and Toothaches: Ethics, Politics, and Religion in Krzysztof Kieślowski’s Decalogue, Eva Badowska and Francesca Parmeggiani, eds.
 (Fordham University Press, forthcoming).

 Rescher, Dale Jacquette, ed.
 (Frankfurt: Ontos